 The beta value is used by some risk managers to diversify their portfolio so that they have a mix of different beta stocks so as to earn profits as per their risk appetite.

 Beta is calculated using the historical data over a period of time without accounting for market trend during that time.
-Therefore, beta value does not guarantee the future movement in stock prices.
+Therefore, the beta value does not guarantee the future movement in stock prices.

 Are you keen to learn various aspects of Algorithmic trading to enhance your existing skill set or to start trading on your own?
 Check out the Executive Programme in Algorithmic Trading (EPAT™).
 The course covers training modules like Statistics & Econometrics, Financial Computing & Technology, and Algorithmic & Quantitative Trading.
 EPAT™ equips you with the required skill sets to be a successful trader.
 Enroll now to being your career in Algorithmic Trading.